-You must use the wording shown below to reverse your application to send a representative to vote at a meeting for you.
-Please see Rule 27.4 for more details.
-I (insert name) am a member of (insert name) Limited.
-My address is: (please insert).
-I hereby revoke the appointment of (insert name) as my representative to vote for me at the Association's meeting on (insert date) made by me on the (insert date).
-I no longer authorise the person referred to above to represent me at the meeting referred to above.
-Your name Your signature
+You must use the wording shown below to reverse your application to send a representative o vote at a meeting for you.
+Please see Rule 27.4 for more details. ÷ (insert name) am a member of (insert name) Limited.
+My address is: (please insert). hereby revoke the appointment of (insert name) as my representative to vote for me at the Association's meeting on (insert date) made by me on the (insert date). ; no longer authorise the person referred to above to represent me at the meeting referred to above.) × our name our signature